 - Parchment Paper or Silicone Baking Mats: You need either for rolling, chilling, and baking the cookie dough.

-- Halloween Cookie Cutters: If you don’t have any Halloween cookie cutters and want to order some online, I used the small shapes from this Halloween cookie cutter set.
+- Halloween Cookie Cutters: The cookie cutters I used are no longer available, but this 7-piece Halloween set has some of the same shapes I used in the photos in this post.
 The mini ghosts you see in the royal icing photo are actually upside-down mini tulips!
 Here is the set it came from.

 - Piping Tips: I use Wilton piping tip #4 for outlining and flooding the cookies with icing.
 This is a wonderful basic piping tip to have in your collection.
 (Wilton piping tip #5 works for this too, but it’s a little larger.)
 For piping royal icing in fine detail, such as the Jack-O-Lantern’s face and leaves, I use a thinner round tip Wilton piping tip #2.